finance

 5. Coir Udyami Yojna:

-Coir Udyami Yojana
+Coir Udyami Yojana logo

 This scheme is by the Coir Board that aims to support coir units.
 It provides loans to project-based businesses with a flexible interest rate having a maximum period of 7 years.
 However, startups that have already assisted Government subsidy under any Indian or State Government scheme cannot benefit from this scheme.